Delta agent (Hepatitis D)

 Delta agent is a type of virus called hepatitis D. It causes symptoms only in people who also have hepatitis B infection.

 Causes of Delta agent (Hepatitis D)

 Hepatitis D virus (HDV) is found only in people who carry the hepatitis B virus.
-HDV may make a recent (acute) hepatitis B infection or an existing long-term (chronic) hepatitis B liver disease worse.
-It can even cause symptoms in people who carry hepatitis B virus but who never had symptoms.
+HDV may make liver disease worse in people who have either recent (acute) or long-term (chronic) hepatitis B. It can even cause symptoms in people who carry hepatitis B virus but who never had symptoms.

 Hepatitis D infects about 15 million people worldwide.
 It occurs in a small number of people who carry hepatitis B.

 - Being infected while pregnant (the mother can pass the virus to the baby)